Citizen access to public records is the law of the land in all U.S. states and territories, and in the District of Columbia.

 Our member coalitions fight government secrecy at the state and local level all over the country.Our mission is to make sure every state and local government has laws, policies and procedures to facilitate the public’s access to their records and proceedings.

 NFOIC extends an invitation to all national or regional FOI organizations, FOI committees of both state or national journalistic societies, and nonprofit state, regional or national organizations with an expressed concern for open and transparent government and freedom of information to join NFOIC.
 Attorneys specializing in First Amendment issues and individual citizens with a concern about First Amendment issues are also invited to become supporters.

-See a list of member coalitions to find out what's happening in your state.
-If your state doesn't have a coalition, consider starting one.
+See a map of states with open-government coalitions.
+If your state doesn’t have a coalition, consider starting one.